 - Dalvin Cook, Minnesota Vikings

 - Jonathan Taylor, Indianapolis Colts

 - George Kittle, San Francisco 49ers

-Fantasy football sleepers*
+Fantasy football sleepers and busts*

 *Requires a subscription to The Huddle’s draft guide

 - Wide receiver sleepers

 - Tight end sleepers